yunchliu/yunchliu.github.io/index.md

   ## About Me

-  I am a Postdoctoral Scholar at ISE of USC Viterbi working with Prof. [Johannes O. Royset](https://sites.google.com/a/nps.edu/royset/).
+  I am a lecturer at ISE of USC Viterbi working with Prof. [Johannes O. Royset](https://sites.google.com/a/nps.edu/royset/).
 Before relocating to Los Angeles, I spent four wonderful years in Hong Kong and received my Ph.D. from [The Chinese University of Hong Kong (CUHK)](https://www.cuhk.edu.hk/english/index.html), where I was advised by Prof. [Anthony Man-Cho So](https://www.se.cuhk.edu.hk/people/anthony-man-cho-so/).

   My research interests lie in the interface between mathematical optimization and computer science, with a particular emphasis on applications in modern machine learning.
 Recently, I have been especially focused on the computational and theoretical aspects of various **approximation techniques** in nonsmooth optimization and variational analysis.